(Updated Aug 19, 2026)

 Cleaning

 Proper cleaning prevents cross‑contamination, maintains equipment lifespan, and avoids crop injury from residues.
 Perform cleaning away from open water and ensure rinsate is disposed of responsibly.
 Follow the pesticide label and adhere to the manufacturer’s instructions on allowable cleaning methods.
 The following recommendations do not supersede either resource.
+Be sure to clean the drone exterior, but do not pressure-wash to avoid damaging sensitive electronics.

 Triple‑Rinse Procedure